-Net cash from operating activities amounted to US\$505.7 million in 2014, which was primarily attributable to a net income of US\$122.8 million, adjusted for certain non-cash expenses consisting primarily of share-based compensation expenses of US\$36.8 million, inventory write-downs of US\$35.6 million, depreciation of property and equipment of US\$17.9 million, amortization of intangible assets of US\$40.3 million, and changes in operating assets and liabilities primarily reflected (1) a significant increase in accounts payable of US\$448.6 million, accrued expenses and other current liabilities of US\$179.5 million, primarily attributable to an increase in accrued shipping and handling expenses, accrued advertising expenses, and accrued payroll and social benefit provisions, and (2) an increase in advances from customers of US\$97.6 million primarily attributable to increase set of US\$337.0 million, an increase in accounts receivable of US\$21.9 million due to the increase in factoring, a significant increase in inventories of US\$337.0 million, an increase in other receivables of US\$64.9 million and an increase in prepayment of operating lease of US\$13.2 million as a result of our increased sales volume and scale of operations.
+Net cash from operating activities amounted to US\$505.7 million in 2014, which was primarily attributable to a net income of US\$122.8 million, adjusted for certain non-cash expenses consisting primarily of share-based compensation expenses of US\$36.8 million, inventory write-downs of US\$35.6 million, depreciation of property and equipment of US\$17.9 million, amortization of intangible assets of US\$40.3 million, and changes in operating assets and liabilities.
+The adjustment for changes in operating assets and liabilities primarily reflected (1) a significant increase in accounts payable of US\$448.6 million, accrued expenses and other current liabilities of US\$179.5 million, primarily attributable to an increase in accrued shipping and handling expenses, accrued advertising expenses, and accrued payroll and social benefit provisions, and (2) an increase in advances from customers of US\$97.6 million primarily attributable to increased sales volume.
+These increases were partially offset by an increase in accounts receivable of US\$21.9 million due to the increase in factoring, a significant increase in inventories of US\$337.0 million, an increase in other receivables of US\$64.9 million and an increase in prepayment of operating lease of US\$13.2 million as a result of our increased sales volume and scale of operations.